 - Encourage patients and visitors to wear face covering

-- Procedure of prescreening patients and visitors by asking if the patient has had any signs and symptoms or known exposure of COVID-19 in the past 2 weeks and taking their temperature
+- Procedure of prescreening patients and visitors by asking if the patient has had any signs and symptoms or known exposure of COVID-19 in the past 2 weeks

 - Team members are encouraged to maintain infection control measures outside of work using methods provided by the Centers for Disease Control and Prevention